 A Minute to Pray, A Second to Die (1968)

 Cord portrays Jason, an archeologist doing research on Etruscan tombs, in the violent Euro-horror flick The Dead Are Alive

 From the CBS TV series Airwolf with Jean Bruce Scott, Ernest Borgnine, and Jan-Michael Vincent

-alex cord todayCord and Pettet had a rocky marriage, which Pettet ended in 1975, although their relationship continued for several more years.
+alex cord todayCord and Pettet had a rocky marriage, which Pettet ended in 1975, yet their relationship continued for several years following their divorce.
 After a few failed TV pilots, such as Genesis II (1973; with Mariette Hartley), Cord finally landed a series titled W.E.B. in 1978 on NBC, but the series was canceled after just a few episodes.
 His next series, Cassie & Co., suffered a similar fate in 1982, but his third series Airwolf (1984-1986; with Jan Michael Vincent), was well-received.
-In the mid 1990s, Cord retreated from his career, following his son's death in 1995 following a drug overdose.
-Since then, Cord has remained mostly retired from acting but has returned to writing novels, something he's done since the 1970s.
+Following his son's death in 1995 from a drug overdose, Cord retreated from his career.
+Since then, he has remained mostly retired from acting but has returned to writing novels, something he's done since the 1970s.

 alex cord films available at movies unlimited